 Walking Tour Of Avarua

 Start your first day in Rarotonga in the island’s main town.
 Avarua is quite a cute South Pacific settlement, small enough yet with all the amenities for a comfortable and easy-going life.
 For breakfast, grab one of the outdoor tables at The Lucky Rooster (formerly Cafe Salsa) and do a bit of people watching.

-You’ll now embark on a short walking tour of the town, starting with the Para O Tane – the site of the treaty signing which accepted British protectorate over the Cook Islands in 1888.
+You’ll now embark on a short walking tour of the town, starting with the Para O Tane – the site of the treaty signing which accepted the British protectorate over the Cook Islands in 1888.
 From here, walk over to the Avarua CICC, the island’s major house of worship.
 It was built in 1853 and you’ll come back here for Sunday church service, an experience I highly recommend whether you’re a believer or not.

-History enthusiasts can continue to the Takoma Theological College and National Museum, but in any case, we’ll wrap up this walking tour of Avarua at the Beachcomber Pearl Market.
+History enthusiasts can continue to the Takamoa Theological College and National Museum, but in any case, we’ll wrap up this walking tour of Avarua at the Beachcomber Pearl Market.
 This historic waterfront building served as a missionary school back in the day.
 These days, it’s a trendy art gallery and a great spot for a hot cup of coffee, something small to eat and cool off with the help of the incoming lagoon breeze.

 Panoramic Views & Snorkeling